rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 Except, it's not good enough and unless your workloads are very mature, you're going to have problems.

 The problems start with eager user-data scripts that assume `apt` repositories are always available.
-That you can install packages at runtime and not worry about building AMIs ever again.
+That you can install packages at runtime and not worry about managaging AMIs ever again.
-That makes your startup time too slow so you build AMIs anyway.
+This line of thinking makes your startup time too slow so you build AMIs to make your provisioning more reliable.

 Then you start hitting limits.
-Not engineering limits of the hardware, but cloud limits you have to open requests to solve.
+Not engineering limits of hardware capacity, but artificial, cloud limits you have to open requests to solve.
 If you scale large enough, eventually your instances get iced, meaning you need to request a wider variety of instance types.

 After you solve those problems you'll end up with inconsistent performance characteristics and bugs that you're not able to reproduce.
 This will push you further down the observability rabbit hole to identify problems sooner and understand them more holistically.

-A lot of this is to solve self-induced problems.
+A lot of this is to solve cloud-induced problems.

 Are there benefits to better application observability?
 Absolutely.
 Do you need 4 years of 5 second infrastructure granularity?
-Most certainly not.
+Most certainly not (unless regulations require it).

-It's surprising you never had these problems when you were on-prem.
+It's surprising you never had these problems or needed this level of granularity when you were on-prem.
 The reason you didn't is because you did most of the work up front with load testing and planning.
 Having a static environment is much easier to understand and troubleshoot.
+This assumes you have some level of reproducability and auditability of changes.

 ## The autoscaling tax

 One of the problems with the Kubernetes autoscaling options is they fill different needs.
-Horizontal Pod Autoscaler (HPA), Vertical Pod Autoscaler (VPA), Kubernetes Event-Driven Autoscaling (KEDA) and others will scale workloads up, down, and sideways.
+Horizontal Pod Autoscaler (HPA), Vertical Pod Autoscaler (VPA), Event-Driven Autoscaling (KEDA) and others will scale workloads up, down, and sideways.
 Cluster Autoscaler (CA) and Karpenter will manage the nodes.

 But each of these autoscalers have their own unique idiosyncrasies that require lots of experience to ~~get right~~ not mess up.